polkadot-api/polkadot-api/packages/signers/meta-signers/README.md

 ## getMultisigSigner

-Signer that wraps every transaction with a `Multisig.as_multi` for the provided multisig.
+Signer that wraps every transaction with a multisig call for the provided multisig.

 ### Usage